dokadon/terraform-web-server/README.md

 # terraform-web-server
-Deploys a simple Apache web server instance in AWS using terraform.
+Deploys a simple Apache web server instance on Ubuntu 16.04 in AWS using terraform.

 One command builds the infrastructure.
 * terraform apply